 - Internal BLM and cooperating agency review of the Draft EIS.

-- Publication of the Notice of Availability for the Draft EIS in the spring of 2013.
+- Publication of the Notice of Availability for the Draft EIS July 19, 2013.

-- Record of Decision issued in late summer 2013.
+- Record of Decision issued in early 2014.

 To Learn More